Fibular Hemimelia

 Will the family have an opportunity to learn more about the external fixator and other postoperative care?

-During the operation, families will have a teaching session with the Patient Education Nurse.
-This session will provide a general overview of external fixation care and management along with specific instructions on the type of external fixation device that will be applied.
+Families will have a teaching session that will provide a general overview of external fixation care and management along with specific instructions on the type of external fixation device that will be applied.
 The education and instruction on frame care and maintenance continues through the entire hospitalization.
 The initial dressing change and pin care starts the second day after surgery.
 The family and patient learn the proper pin care methods and participate from the very beginning.
 This is a very important step that allows the patient to overcome the fear and anxiety of wearing an external fixator.

 How is the lower extremity deformity and leg length discrepancy managed before or between reconstructive treatments?